 Not just that you can’t track cart abandonment natively, but it also doesn’t allow you to add a third-party tracking pixel (e.g. Facebook Pixel) to your checkout page.

-Overall, Kajabi gives you more flexibility and power when it comes to creating checkout pages for your products and offers.
+Overall, Kajabi gives you much more flexibility and power when it comes to creating checkout pages for your products and offers.

 EU VAT Handling

 Teachable has inbuilt support for handling EU VAT digital taxes.
 Depending on your customers’ location, it automatically adds the correct VAT % on top of your product price and sends an invoice to them with details about their purchase and the VAT charged.